LivingWithHippos/unchained-android/README.md

 MVVM architectural pattern, Dagger-Hilt for dependency injection, Data Binding for managing ui-data relations, Navigation, Moshi, Retrofit, OkHTTP, Room, Coroutines, Flow, Livedata, Coil

-The app is available in English, Italian and French, you can contribute to those or add a new language [here](https://localization.professiona.li/engage/unchained-for-android/) (much appreciated)
+The app is available in English, Italian and French, you can contribute to those or add a new language [here](https://localization.professiona.li/engage/unchained-for-android/) (much appreciated!)

 There's a work in progress [wiki page](https://github.com/LivingWithHippos/unchained-android/wiki/Search-Engine) for creating search plugins.